blukatdevelopment/FPS_Framework/Planning/README.md

 ## Save singleplayer Overworld
-- Gut item stacking completely.
+- DONE Gut item stacking completely.
 (Fix inventory menu to not display quantity)
-- Make sure every item class can transfer to and from its data form
+- DONE Make sure every item class can transfer to and from its data form
 - When saving to existing file, rename existing file as a backup and delete upon success
-- Create DDL for item, item_extra, actor, actor_extra, and adventure tables
+- DONE Create DDL for item, item_extra, actor, actor_extra, and adventure tables
-- Create GetItem(id), GetItemIds(), GetItems() (and equivalents for actors and TerrainCells)
+- Create GetItem(id), GetItemIds(), GetItems() (and equivalents for actors and TerrainCells) in database manager

 ## Load singleplayer Overworld